wadmp/wadmp.github.io/src/gen3/tutorials/config-profiles/README.md

      },
      ```

-6. You may add applications.
+6. You may add apps.

-   - If you want this configuration profile to manage apps on your devices, you need to list those apps within the “applications” section.
+   - If you want this configuration profile to manage apps on your devices, you need to list those apps within the “apps” section.
 See the example bellow.
 Please beware that if you do not add “wadmp_client” here, the newest available version will automaticly be inserted into the configuration profile for you.
      ```
-       "applications": {
+       "apps": {
          "wadmp_client": { "version": "3.0.1" },
          "pinger": { "version": "2.6.1" }
        },